itobey/fddb-exporter/docs/details/mcp-server.md

   already running"* rather than queued — an assistant handles "try again later" well, and two runs scraping fddb.info under one account at once only double the load.
 The scheduled export skips that night's run if it collides with a manual one; the REST API answers `409 Conflict`.
+- **The assistant is told to leave them alone by default.** The server's always-in-context instructions say that exporting fetches fresh data from fddb.info under your own account and costs about a second a day, and that it is for when you explicitly ask for fresh data — never for answering a question about data that is already stored.
+The sentence is there whether or not the tools are registered, so the posture is set before the tool list is even read.
 - Wrong FDDB credentials abort the whole call rather than being reported per day.

 ### Correlating food with events